Lights, Camera, Action: 7 Movies Every HR Should Watch!

 5. “The Devil Wears Prada” (2006)

 Meryl Streep’s role, the stern boss Miranda Priestly, and Anne Hathaway’s, the mistreated assistant, highlight the value of a positive work environment and competent leadership in this drama about the fashion business.
 HR, let’s try to create workplaces where justice, respect, and optimism are the norm.

 This film imparts a potent lesson about using data to inform decisions.
 On a limited budget, Brad Pitt’s character assembles a competitive baseball club using data analytics.
 Greetings from HR analytics!
 Making data-driven HR choices may increase ROI, efficiency, and effectiveness.

 An effective reminder of the value of inclusion and diversity in the workplace.
 Three African-American women who were essential at NASA are portrayed in the film.
 People, embrace variety.
 The powerhouses of invention and creativity are diverse teams!

+Yes, movies are a way to switch off from reality, it is most certainly a quick escape.
+However, there’s much more to it.
+It is also the depiction of lives around us, it is also a window into things that could be and would be.
 Movies are an emotion, and it is the quickest way of personally affecting people.
-These 7 movies will not only entertain you, but it would also help you get inspiration on how to be a better HR personal!
+The 7movies discussed in this blog are sure to move you.
+These 7 movies will not only entertain you but also help you get inspiration on how to be a better HR person!